react-native-share/react-native-share/example/README.md

 You can also run `yarn install-pods` to install the ios dependencies.

-If you have any doubt about installing pods, you call check our README.MD on the repo to get trought this.
+If you have any doubt about installing pods, you call check our README.MD on the repo to get through this.